MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-python-quickstart.md

 monikerRange: "= azuresql || = azuresql-db"
 ---

-# Connect to and query Azure SQL Database using Python and the pyodbc library
+# Connect to and query Azure SQL Database using Python and the pyodbc driver

 This quickstart describes how to connect an application to a database in Azure SQL Database and perform queries using Python and the [Python SQL Driver - pyodbc](/sql/connect/python/pyodbc/python-sql-driver-pyodbc).
 This quickstart follows the recommended passwordless approach to connect to the database.
 You can learn more about passwordless connections on the [passwordless hub](/azure/developer/intro/passwordless-overview).